mgbrian/ai-tools/README.md

 # AI Tools

+This should be a blog.
+In mid 2023 I started building a digital assistant.
+Things got real, real quick.
+Ensuing wisdom broke what was 1 collosal project into a myriad smaller ones.

+The list below is broken into 2:
+- Tools - A collection of APIs (an OS in aggregage) that make it possible to build apps needing requiring intelligence.
+- Apps - Real-use-case applications that could be built using the said "tools" ("could be" because the apps here were used to develope the underlying "tools").

 ## Tools
 The following are generic tools without standalone utility, but meant to provide APIs usable in more tailored use-cases.